 Outcome variables

 The primary outcome was “Coexistence of undernutrition (stunting, wasting or underweight) and anemia”.
+A child is classified to have undernutrition if they exhibit stunting, wasting, underweight, or any of these conditions.[24]
+Anemia was assessed using altitude-adjusted hemoglobin levels and a child was considered anemic if the level was less than 11.0 gm/deciliter [13].
+The outcome variable co-existence of undernutrition and anemia consists of four categories a) Normal (having neither undernutrition nor anemia) b) only undernutrition (having only undernutrition) c) only anemia (having only anemia) and d) co-existence of undernutrition-anemia (having both undernutrition and anemia).

-[24]Children whose height-for-age z-score is below minus two standard deviations (–2 SD) from the median of the reference population were defined as stunted [ 24].
+Children whose height-for-age z-score is below minus two standard deviations (–2 SD) from the median of the reference population were defined as stunted [ 24].
 Children whose weight-for-height z-score is below –2 SD from the median of the reference population were defined as wasted [25].
 Children whose weight-for-age z-score is below –2 SD from the median of the reference population were defined as underweight[25].

-A child is classified as experiencing undernutrition if they exhibit stunting, wasting, underweight, or any combination of these conditions.[25]
-Anemia was assessed using altitude-adjusted hemoglobin levels and a child was considered anemic if the level was less than 11.0 gm/deciliter [13].

-The outcome variable co-existence of undernutrition and anemia consists of four categories a) Normal (having neither undernutrition nor anemia) b) only undernutrition (having only undernutrition) c) only anemia (having only anemia) and d) co-existence of undernutrition-anemia (having both undernutrition and anemia).

 Exposure variables

-The exposure variables for this study were wealth quintile (poorest/poorer/middle/richer/richest), mother’s nutritional status (thin/normal/overweight or obese), mother’s education (no education/ basic level education/Secondary and higher level), mother’s exposure to health programs in television and radio (yes/no), and mother’s participation in household decision making (yes/no).
+The exposure variables for this study were wealth quintile (poorest/poorer/middle/richer/richest), maternal body mass index (thin/normal/overweight or obese), mother’s education (no education/ basic level education/Secondary and higher level), mother’s exposure to health programs in television and radio (yes/no), and mother’s participation in household decision making (yes/no).
 The definition of each exposure variable is explained in table 1 below:

 Table 1: List of exposure variables with their definition